SATO's Disclosure policy

 Insider Guidelines, managers’ transactions and closed period

-Members of the company’s Board of Directors and the President and CEO as well as persons closely associated with them must notify SATO and the Financial Supervisory Authority (FIN-FSA) of their transactions relating to financial instruments issued by SATO.
-Such notifications are published as stock exchange releases.
+Members of the Board of Directors of the company and the President and CEO, as well as their closely associated persons, must notify SATO and the Finnish Financial Supervisory Authority (FIN-FSA) of their transactions related to financial instruments issued by SATO.
+Notifications must be disclosed via stock exchange releases.
+The disclosure obligation applies to all transactions once the total amount reaches or exceeds EUR 20,000 in a calendar year.
+This threshold is calculated without netting transactions made during the year.

-Members of SATO’s Board of Directors and the President and CEO may not trade in SATO’s financial instruments within the period of 30 days prior to the publication of financial statements bulletins and interim reports or during the day of publication.
+The members of SATO’s Board of Directors and the President and CEO may not trade, on their own or on behalf of a third party, in SATO’s financial instruments during the 30-day period prior to the publication of the financial statements bulletin and interim report, or on the day of their publication.

 Crisis communications